bareos/bareos/contrib/fd-plugins/bareos_tasks/pgsql/README.md

 #### pg_dump_options
 Options to be used with the *pg_dump* tool.
 Default: *--no-owner --no-acl*

+#### pg_host
+Specifies the host name of the machine on which the server is running.
+If the value begins with a slash, it is used as the directory for the Unix-domain socket.

+#### pg_port
+Specifies the TCP port
+or the local Unix-domain socket file extension on which the server is listening for connections.

 #### pg_user
 Username of the system user running the *psql* and *pg_dump* tools.
 Default: *postgres*